21

 President Mohamed Ould Cheikh el Ghazouani

-What does persecution look like in Mauritania?
+What is persecution like in Mauritania?

 What changed this year?